On Site Activity Co-ordinator

 Key Performance Indicators

-• Positive feedback from Activity Management
+• Consistent positive feedback from Activity Management

 Group of students chatting with a tour guide holding a green folder during a city walk.